Course Descriptions 2025-2026

 1 year.
 Grades 11-12.
 Fulfills 1.0 of 3.0 Math credit requirement.

 Precalculus prepares students for college-level math and science courses.
-During this rigorous full-year course will work with many different functions: linear, quadratic, polynomial, rational, exponential, and logarithmic.
+During this rigorous full-year course, we will work with many different functions: linear, quadratic, polynomial, rational, exponential, and logarithmic.
 Modeling with functions is expanded to

 regression analysis with advanced functions.
 Students expand their knowledge of trigonometric functions to include graphs of reciprocal functions, and they apply trigonometry to a variety of real-world problems.
 Students learn trigonometric identities and use them to solve equations.
 Students will apply mathematical concepts in modeling situations, make sense of problem situations, reason abstractly, and think critically.